Academics/Middle School

 Growing together in community.

 Our students have many opportunities to deepen friendships and develop lifelong skills through team collaborations, clubs, and activities.
-From going on field and camp trips, to volunteering through service projects, to playing on athletic teams, our middle schoolers get to strengthen their knowledge in community and service to others.
+From going on trips, to volunteering through service projects, to playing on athletic teams, our middle schoolers get to strengthen their knowledge in community and service to others.

 Prepared to take the next step into high school.